Search Space Contraction in Canonical Labeling of Graphs: Graphs and partitions

-The refinement procedures implemented in \emph{nauty}, \emph{saucy} and \emph{bliss} can be briefly described as follows: using a specific scheduling, which is isomorphism invariant, cells of $\pi$ are visited.
+The refinement procedures implemented in canonical labeling tools (see also \cite{kocay}) can be briefly described as follows.
+Using a specific scheduling, which is isomorphism invariant, cells of $\pi$ are visited.
 For each visited cell $W$, the multiplicities of adjacencies of elements of $W$ are counted.
-For any cell $Z$, the elements of $Z$ are rearranged according to these values, and $Z$ is split into the cells $Z_1,\dots,Z_k$ such that all the elements of $Z_i$ have the same amount of neighbors in $W$.
+The vertices in each cell $Z$ are divided into subcells according to how many neighbors they have in $W$.
 This process is repeated until the graph is equitable.

+In Figure \ref{f:G10-1}, starting from the non-equitable colored graph in Figure \ref{f:G10} (right), the cell $\insie{3,7}$ is split (Figure \ref{f:G10-1} (left)), since vertex $7$, but not $3$, has one neighbor in the cell $\insie{2}$.
+Similarly, the cell $\insie{4,6,8}$ is split (Figure \ref{f:G10-1} (center)), since vertex $4$, but not $6$ and $8$, has one neighbor in the cell $\insie{7}$.
+Finally, the cell $\insie{1,5,9,10}$ is split (Figure \ref{f:G10-1} (right)) since vertices $5$ and $9$, but not $1$ and $10$, have one neighbor in the cell $\insie{2}$.
+The graph in Figure \ref{f:G10-1} (right) is equitable.